Senior Dog Blood Panel & Health Screening Guide — What to Expect After Age 7

 Senior dogs (7+ years) need comprehensive health screening every 6 months including bloodwork, urinalysis, and physical exams to catch age-related conditions early.

 As dogs age, their risk for conditions like kidney disease, diabetes, cancer, and arthritis increases significantly.
 Regular health screening helps catch problems early when they're most treatable and manageable.
+The evidence on what actually extends dog lifespan consistently points to weight management, diet quality, and early detection as the highest-impact factors.

 When Is a Dog Considered Senior?